Lumminal/Tic_Tac_Toe/README.md

 # How to Compile

-Requirments: Cmake
+Requirements: Cmake

-Tested on cmake 3.31.6 with Ninja Generator
+Tested on cmake 3.31.6 with Ninja Generator.

+Warning: Latest Cmake version will give errors when fetching freetype.
+This is fixed by rolling back in an older version.

 1. Clone the repo ```git clone https://github.com/Lumminal/Tic_Tac_Toe```